Spherical space forms revisited: The imperfect case

 If $M$ has type \ref{type-V} or~\ref{type-VI} then it contains a unique subgroup $2A_5$, which is therefore normal in $G$, so lemma~\ref{lem-if-G-has-normal-binary-icosahedral} applies.
 If $M$ has type \ref{type-III} or~\ref{type-IV} then it contains a unique normal subgroup $Q_8$, which is therefore normal in~$G$.
 Also, this $Q_8$ lies in $M'$, hence $G'$, so lemma~\ref{lem-if-G-has-normal-Q8-that-lies-in-commutator-subgroup} applies.
 Finally, suppose $M$ has type \ref{type-I} or~\ref{type-II}, so $M\sim A:\bigl(B\times\hbox{(2-group $T$)}\bigr)$.
 If $p=2$ then $O(G)=O(M)=A:B$ and $G/O(G)$ is a $2$-group, so lemma~\ref{lem-if-G-mod-odd-subgroup-is-a-2-group} applies.

 So suppose $p>2$, and observe that $G/O(M)$ has structure $T.p$.
 Choose a subgroup $P$ of order~$p$ in $G/O(M)$.
 If it acts trivially on $T$ then we have $G/O(M)\iso T\times p$, so $G/O(G)\iso T$ and lemma~\ref{lem-if-G-mod-odd-subgroup-is-a-2-group} applies.
 So suppose $P$ acts nontrivially on $T$.
 The automorphism group of any cyclic or quaternionic $2$-group is a $2$-group, except for $\Aut Q_8\iso S_4$.
 Since $P$ acts nontrivially, we must have $T\iso Q_8$ and $p=3$.
 The nontriviality of $P$'s action also implies $T<G'$.
 From this and the fact that $\Aut A$ is abelian, it follows that $T$ acts trivially on $A$.
 So $T$ is normal in $M$.
 As $M$'s unique Sylow $2$-subgroup, it is normal in $G$.
 So lemma~\ref{lem-if-G-has-normal-Q8-that-lies-in-commutator-subgroup} applies.
+This completes the proofs of theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure}.